Our Guide to Choosing the Best Pilot Sunglasses.

 Have a look at the websites of other sunglasses brands.
 They’ll all tell you, big or small, that they have the best lens technology on the planet.
 The problem for the consumer, is knowing the difference between real technology and pure sales hype.

 I hope that taking you through our story will help you with your own evaluation process.

-I will take you through some of the aspects that we considered whilst we were developing Bigatmo sunglasses.
+I will take you through some of the aspects that we considered whilst we were developing Bigatmo pilot sunglasses and things that you should think about when choosing your own sunglasses for the flight deck.
 We will tell you about the research, evaluation and testing that we did.
 The processes we went through and the decisions we made.

 I hope it helps you to form your own opinion about elements you should consider when looking for a pair of sunglasses to buy for yourself.
 So here goes…

 The Start of Something New!..

 Alastair Carrie, founder of Bigatmo, is an airline pilot who was having trouble finding non polarized sunglasses that performed well in the challenging environment of a flightdeck.
 The search droned on and on until eventually a frustrated optician suggested that we might like to design our own.

 We were rather naïve; “All we need to do is get the best lenses in the world and pop them into the perfect frame; how hard can that be?”….
 Quite hard actually – even with access to the amazing resources we have.
 As we were to find out, those things just didn’t exist.

 Luckily, in fact extremely luckily, we were introduced to one of the leading personalities in the global eyewear industry and he became our mentor.
 That’s how we were able to access and work with, the best optical companies that the world has to offer.